Triscuit2311/GoblinAC/README.md

 **No**.
 Setting up Goblin AC requires a very basic understanding of syntax for your scripts.
 It is compatible with C# and Lua, anything that triggers events between the server and the client.

 ### **How can I set it up?**
 - Change the events on your server-sided scripts to only accept server-sided triggers.
+See [example script server.lua](/examples/TestResource/server/server.lua).
-- Send your client-sided events to EventProxy() instead of to the server
+- Send your client-sided events to EventProxy() instead of to the server. [example script client.lua](/examples/TestResource/client/client.lua).